cammcinnes/MyFirstGame/README.md

 # MyFirstGame
-My project with Unity to create a student simulator game.
+My first project with Unity.
+A student simulator.